Conservation Volunteer Group

-We are a group of volunteers who carry out practical conservation work on local nature reserves.
+Sedgemoor Conservation Volunteers carry out practical conservation work on local nature reserves.
 We are a mixed group of people of all ages and backgrounds.
+Please come along if you would like to join us.

 Why Do We Do It?